About ISE'25

 Instruction for Authors

 Papers can be submitted in Portuguese or English.
 Submission in English is strongly encouraged.
-The acceptance of a paper implies that at least one of its authors will register at CBSoft 2025 to present it.
 All submissions must be in Adobe Portable Document Format (PDF) and must comply with the ACM 2-column conference format (ACM_SigConf) available at this link.
 LaTeX users must use the acmart.cls class provided in the template with the conference format enabled at the document preamble: \documentclass[sigconf]{acmart}

 Authors must use the ACM-Reference-Format.bst bibliography style also provided in the template: \bibliographystyle{ACM-Reference-Format}